Why I’m Choosing to Share My Experience After All These Years. #MeToo

 Today, I have reworked the way I view sexual experiences and have a better understanding of virginity as a social construct, just as many other things are.
 And this has only helped me to overcome the feeling of missing out on my first chance at something magical.
 I think many things about me would be different had I not been assaulted during such a sensitive period in my adolescence, but I try not to think about what would have been.

 Looking back, I wish I had been more aware and knew what to do in my situation, especially to help myself after the fact, but I can’t say that I wish I had called out my abuser at the time.
 And I still don’t wish to make him publicly known.
 I don’t want to forever be tied to someone’s name who has delivered me such a profoundly negative experience.
-So I hope they don’t even read this post.
-And at this point, I don’t even hope for an apology.
+So I hope he doesn’t even read this post.
+And at this point, I definitely don’t want an apology.
 I don’t think it would matter to me or change anything about how I feel.
 I have moved on and will continue to do so.
 My only hope is that, in sharing my story, I will have somehow given someone else hope.

 Before publishing this post, no one other than my mother and my current significant other knew the entire story.
 Most of my own friends do not even know about my experience.
 At first, I was hesitant and felt reluctance in writing this piece, fearful that people may think that it has been falsified or fabricated.
 But I believe in the power of speaking your truth, and times like these call for unity among survivors of sexual assault and allies more than ever.
 Together, we must believe them and advocate for change.